 Having outbound links to external pages on a high percentage of your pages will make your site more attractive to the search engines because they know you will provide links to explore and analyse (a part of their core functionality).
 The curious effect is that as your site grows search engines will greater understand the benefits your site provides, which in turn aids your sites popularity over the longer term.

 I have been unable to find any experts that agree with the proposition that links are no longer relevant for ranking of pages on search engines.
-It is true that links must always be relevant, but in my view the reasons for providing outbound external links in your work will:
+Make your link relevant!
+The reasons for providing outbound external links in your work will:

 - Provide value for your readers (it shows you have performed your research).